dotnet/dotNext/docs/features/cluster/raft.md

     1. Use `IRaftCluster.ReplicateAsync` for write operations
 1. Expose data manipulation methods from class described above to clients using selected network transport
 1. Implement duplicates elimination logic for write requests from clients
-1. Call `ReplayAsync` method which is inherited from `MemoryBasedStateMachine` class at application startup.
-This step is not needed if you're using Raft implementation for ASP.NET Core.

 `ForceReplicationAsync` method doesn't provide strong guarantees that the log entry at the specified index will be replicated and committed on return.
 A typical code for processing a new log entry from the client might be look like this:
 ```csharp